TheOdinProject/curriculum/react/getting_started_with_react/keys_in_react.md

 As long as `keys` remain consistent and unique, React can handle the dom effectively and efficiently.

-### What are keys?

-`keys` are `strings`

-`keys` connect the DOM item with the item in data.

-`keys` help us keep track of our state (logic) and our dom.

-`keys` tell React when the dom should be rendered or re rendered.

-When list items are moved, added or deleted, React uses `keys` to see which items in the dom need to be moved, added, or deleted.

-Without `keys`, React would not be able to handle the dom as elegantly as it does.

 ### What to use as a key

 - Data from a database _most databases will generate a unique id on entry creation_